mba811/weblogic-docker/README.md

  * Oracle Linux Password: **welcome1**
  * WebLogic Domain Name: **base_domain**

-### Customize the WebLogic Base Domain
+#### Generic Installer (weblogic12c-generic)
+This second [Dockerfile](https://github.com/weblogic-community/weblogic-docker/blob/master/weblogic12c-generic/Dockerfile) creates an image with only WebLogic 12c (Generic Installer) installed, and no domain configured.

+For an example of how to extend this image and create your own domain, you can look into the third [Dockerfile](https://github.com/weblogic-community/weblogic-docker/blob/master/weblogic12c-generic/container-domain/Dockerfile) located in **weblogic12c-generic/container-domain** folder.

+### Write your own WebLogic domain with WLST
-The WLST script used to create the domain is [create-wls-domain.py](https://github.com/weblogic-community/weblogic-docker/blob/master/weblogic12c-generic/container-scripts/create-wls-domain.py) (same for both distributions).
-This script will by default add JMS resources.
+The best way to create your own, or extend domains is by using [WebLogic Scripting Tool](http://docs.oracle.com/cd/E57014_01/cross/wlsttasks.htm).
+The WLST script used to create domains in both Dockerfiles (for [developers](https://github.com/weblogic-community/weblogic-docker/blob/master/weblogic12c-developer/container-scripts/create-wls-domain.py), and the extended example for [generic installer](https://github.com/weblogic-community/weblogic-docker/blob/master/weblogic12c-generic/container-domain/container-scripts/create-wls-domain.py)) is **create-wls-domain.py** (same for both distributions).
+This script by default adds JMS resources and a few other settings.
 You may want to tune this script with your own setup to create DataSources and Connection pools, Security Realms, deploy artifacts, and so on.

-You can also extend this image and override the existing domain, or create a new one with WLST.
+You can also extend images and override the existing domain, or create a new one with WLST.

 ### Running WebLogic AdminServer
-To start the WebLogic AdminServer, you can simply call **docker run** command on this image, but we recommend you use the [dockWebLogic.sh](https://github.com/weblogic-community/weblogic-docker/blob/master/bin/dockWebLogic.sh) script.
+To start the WebLogic AdminServer, you can simply call **docker run** command, but we recommend you use the [dockWebLogic.sh](https://github.com/weblogic-community/weblogic-docker/blob/master/bin/dockWebLogic.sh) script.
 It has the following usage:

 	$ ./dockWebLogic.sh -h
 	Usage: dockWebLogic.sh [-a [-p port]] [-n mywlsadmin]